Elizabeth Coatsworth: Life

-Elizabeth Coatsworth was born May 31, 1893, to Ida Reid and William T. Coatsworth, a prosperous grain merchant in Buffalo, New York.
-She attended Buffalo Seminary, a private girls' school, and spent summers with her family on the Canadian shore of Lake Erie.
+Elizabeth Coatsworth was born on May 31, 1893, to Ida Reid and William T. Coatsworth, a prosperous grain merchant in Buffalo, New York.
+She attended Buffalo Seminary, a private girls' school, and spent summers with her family on Lake Erie's Canadian shore.
 She began traveling as a child, visiting the Alps and Egypt at age five.
-Coatsworth graduated from Vassar College in 1915 as Salutatorian.
+Coatsworth graduated from Vassar College in 1915 as salutatorian.
 In 1916 she received a Master of Arts from Columbia University.
 She then traveled to eastern Asia, riding horseback through the Philippines, exploring Indonesia and China, and sleeping in a Buddhist monastery.
-These travels would later influence her writing.
+Her travels influenced her writing.

 In 1929, she married writer Henry Beston, with whom she had two daughters, Margaret and Catherine.
-They lived at Hingham, Massachusetts, and Chimney Farm in Nobleboro, Maine.
-Her daughter, Kate Barnes (1932–2013), would go on to become accomplished in writing in her own right, being named the first Poet Laureate of Maine.
+They lived in Hingham, Massachusetts, and at Chimney Farm in Nobleboro, Maine.
+Her daughter, Kate Barnes, also became an accomplished writer and was named the first Poet Laureate of Maine.